javbotero/Outer-Coast/_includes/about.md

 Today the Sitka Fine Arts Camp runs its summer programs on the Sheldon Jackson Campus to national acclaim, filling Sitka with tremendous creative energy.

-In summer 2014 Jonathan Kreiss-Tomkins and Roger Schmidt began discussing the possibility of founding a new college on the campus in partnership with the Fine Arts Camp.
+In summer 2014, Jonathan Kreiss-Tomkins and Roger Schmidt began discussing the possibility of founding a new college on the campus in partnership with the Fine Arts Camp.

-In January 2015 Jonathan visited Deep Springs College to explore adapting its model to Sitka.
+In January 2015, Jonathan visited Deep Springs College to explore adapting its model to Sitka.
+(For more on Deep Springs, a small, highly successful two-year liberal arts college in the dessert of California, read [this article] (http://www.huffingtonpost.com/frank-h-wu/deep-springs-college_b_2944946.html) or see [this compilation of media coverage] (http://www.deepsprings.edu/publications/).)
 While there, Jonathan met Will Hunt, a second year student who subsequently committed to move to Sitka in the fall to join the effort to create a Deep Springs-inspired college on Sheldon Jackson Campus.

 Full-time work to create the college began September 2015.
 A four-person principal team of Jonathan, Will, Stephanie Gilardi, and Javier Botero coalesced through the fall.
 In mid-November, the team organized a two-day convening on the campus, bringing together collaborators from Sitka, Alaska, and the Lower 48 to contribute to the vision of Outer Coast College.

-Through the fall and winter Jonathan, Will, Stephanie, and Javier created seven working committees, collectively charged with advancing the disparate work of creating a college, from accreditation to pedagogy to fundraising to admissions and recruitment.
+Through the fall and winter, Jonathan, Will, Stephanie, and Javier created seven working committees, collectively charged with advancing the disparate work of creating a college, from accreditation to pedagogy to fundraising to admissions and recruitment.
 All aspects of the Outer Coast College project are actively progressing through present (<span id="current-month-year">March 2016</span>).